How to play?

 Note 4: In rare cases, the stone may get stuck at the top between the scoring points.
 In this case, you must hit the table firmly.

-Note 5: Women are often more successful in this game than men.
-This motivates men, and sometimes even annoys them.
+Note 5: Women are often more successful at this game than men.
+This motivates some men, while others find it annoying.

 Game variants for larger groups

 The number of rounds on the counter is set to the same as the number of players.
 Each player spins the stone twice.
 They record the total points from their two attempts.
-The player with the lowest total in a given round is eliminated from the game and marked as "delete player" on the counter.
-They can drink in peace.
-If there is a tie, a shootout follows, with each player spinning the stone once.
+The player with the lowest total in that round is eliminated from the game and "delete player" is marked on the counter.
+In the event of a tie, a shootout follows, with each player spinning the stone once.
 The player with the lower number of points, as well as anyone who scored zero in the shootout, is eliminated.
 The next round follows.
 The last player remaining in the game wins.

 2. "Mr. Havrda's Three Farts"

 Set the number of rounds to 1 on the score counter.
-Each player takes three turns in a row and then writes only the total score on the counter.
-That's it for that player.
-They see their (doubled) total score and remember it.
-Then the next player takes their turn.
+Each player takes three turns in a row and then writes the total number of points on the counter.
+That's it.
+They see the (doubled) total of their points and remember it.
+Then the next player plays.
 Additional players can be added during the game.
-The player with the most points at the end wins.
-Everyone can celebrate their victory or defeat with a drink.
+Whoever has the most points at the end wins.

 3. Team play